 To add Dataproc Metastore and Cloud Storage APIs as restricted services:

-In the Cloud Console, open the VPC Service Controls page:
+In the Google Cloud console, open the VPC Service Controls page:

 On the VPC Service Controls page, in the table, click the name of the service perimeter that you want to modify.